HiFramework/HiFramework.Unity/README.md

 # HiFramework_unity

-This is a framework to manage project's core logic and module, there are already some components built-in framework, and of course you can extend this framework and and your module.
+This is a framework to manage project's core logic and module, there are already some components built-in framework, and of course you can extend and your module in your own project.

 ## Finished
 #### Framework